Videocon Industries reports Q3FY25 loss, auditor issues disclaimer

 The company operates primarily in two segments: Consumer Electronics and Home Appliances, and Crude Oil and Natural Gas.
 For the quarter ended December 31, 2024, the Crude Oil and Natural Gas segment reported revenue of ₹1,480.99 million, while the Consumer Electronics segment reported ₹95.98 million.
 Segment results were aggregated and disclosed under unallocable items, with a reported loss before finance costs and tax of ₹874.94 million for the quarter.

-What is the expected timeline for the resolution of the Corporate Insolvency Resolution Process (CIRP) given the current operational challenges?
+What is the expected timeline for the resolution of the Corporate Insolvency Resolution Process (CIRP) given the ongoing operational challenges?